Samuel West: Television

 West has appeared in many long-running series: Midsomer Murders, Waking the Dead and Poirot, as well as one-off dramas.
 He played Anthony Blunt in Cambridge Spies, a BBC production about the four British spies, starring alongside Toby Stephens (Philby), Tom Hollander (Burgess) and Rupert Penry-Jones (Maclean).
 He reprised his role as Blunt in "Olding", the premiere episode of the third season of The Crown released in 2019.

 In 2006, West took the lead role in a BBC production of Random Quest adapted from the short story by John Wyndham and the next year played Edward Heath in Margaret Thatcher – The Long Walk to Finchley, also for the BBC.
 In 2010 he played Peter Scabius in the televised adaptation of William Boyd's novel Any Human Heart, while in 2011 he starred as Zak Gist in the ITV series Eternal Law.
 In addition, he appeared in the BBC sitcom As Time Goes By, as Terry in the episode "We'll Always Have Paris" (1994).

-He played Frank Edwards in the ITV drama Mr Selfridge, and Sir Walter Pole in the 2015 BBC adaptation of Jonathan Strange and Mr Norrell.
+West played Frank Edwards in the ITV drama Mr Selfridge, and Sir Walter Pole in the 2015 BBC adaptation of Jonathan Strange and Mr Norrell.

-He stars in the Channel Five series (broadcast in September 2020) All Creatures Great and Small as Siegfried Farnon.
+West stars in the Channel Five series (broadcast in September 2020) All Creatures Great and Small as Siegfried Farnon.
 A second six-episode series and Christmas special was broadcast in 2021, followed by a third season airing in late 2022.
+As of 2025, it has run for six series.